KevinScottHill/R-RStudio/README.md

 # R-RStudio

-This repository is used to install R and RStudio on and AWS RedHat linux server.
+This repository is used to install R and RStudio on an AWS RedHat linux server.